milesstanfield/dictate_css/README.md

 *= require "dictate_css/hide_show"
 ```

+some example classes included **base**
+- .hide

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dictate_css.
+Bug reports and pull requests are welcome on GitHub at https://github.com/milesstanfield/dictate_css.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License